fgsoruco/opencv_3/README.md

 ## Compatibility
 * It is developed for the integration of the OpenCV artificial vision library in its version 3.4.5
 * It is compatible with Android and iOS.
-* Easy integration with popular flutter packages like [image_picker](https://pub.dev/packages/image_picker) was kept in mind, to process images from gallery or camera, you can see the implementation example [here](example).
+* Easy integration with popular flutter packages like [image_picker](https://pub.dev/packages/image_picker) was kept in mind, to process images from gallery or camera, you can see the implementation example [here](https://pub.dev/packages/opencv_3/example), in this case you need to configure the flutter project with [Nullsafety](#how-to-use).
 * The implemented OpenCV modules are the following:
   * __Image Processing__
     * Image Filtering